pReya/pReya/README.md

 ### 🙋🏻 Welcome fellow stranger!

-My name is Moritz and I'm a JavaScript developer based in Hamburg, Germany.
+My name is Moritz and I'm a Software developer based in ⚓️ Hamburg, Germany.
 I used to be a tech journalist before I became a developer.
-Now I mostly write frontend-code for React applications at my workplace [@ubilabs](https://github.com/ubilabs).
+Though I have a degree in "Technical Computer Science" (which is similar to Computer Engineering) 🛠 I have been working on the opposite end of the industry in recent years, creating mostly web based applications🕸.
 Feel free to follow me on Twitter:

 ![Follow me on Twitter](https://img.shields.io/twitter/follow/MoStueck?style=social)